appspector/Tracer/README.md

 # Tracer
 This repo contains example project and custom Xcode Instruments package for opentracing-like inspection of any activities in your iOS/macOS app.
+See detailed description here: https://appspector.com/blog/instruments-part-2

 ## Requirements
 `os_signpost` API is available starting from iOS 12 and macOS 10.14.